 This pin is used to measure the voltage drop at the turned-on power transistor in order to ensure protection against short circuit and overload.
 It should be noted that it must never be connected directly to the drain or collector of the power transistor.
-To protect the measurement terminal from the high drain or collector voltage of the turned-off power element, a circuit with a high-blocking diode (Dme) or several diodes of the 1N4007 type connected in series should be included (see Fig. 4).
+To protect the measurement terminal from the high drain or collector voltage of the turned-off power element, a circuit with a high-blocking diode (Dme) or several diodes of the 1N4007 type connected in series should be included (see Fia.
+4).
 It is absolutely recommended to overdimension these diodes in terms of voltage.

-A pull-up resistor integrated in the driver module ensures that a current flows through the measurement diode (DMe), the attenuation resistor (Rme) and the power transistor when the latter is turned on.
-A potential is then present at the measurement input ME that corresponds to the forward voltage of the turned-on transistor plus the diode forward voltage and the voltage drop at Rme.
-Rme attenuates the reverse-current peaks of the measurement diode Dme and should have a value of 68 Ohm.
+A pull-up resistor integrated in the driver module ensures that a current flows through the measurement diode (DMe), the resistor (Rme) and the power transistor when the latter is turned on.
+A then present potential is at the measurement input ME that corresponds to the forward voltage of the turned-on transistor plus the diode forward voltage and the voltage drop at Rme.
+Rme attenuates the reverse-current peaks of the measurement diode Dme and should have a value of about $68\Omega$ .

 It should be noted that the power transistors do not turn on immediately.
 It can take several microseconds for them to switch through fully, especially with IGBTs.
-Together with the integrated pull-up resistor and the external capacitor (Cme), this produces a delay in the measurement after the power transistor has switched on.
+Together with the integrated pullup resistor and the external capacitor (Cme), this produces a delay in the measurement after the power transistor has switched on.
 This delay shall henceforth be known as the response time.
-This response time (and thus Cme) must be selected to be greater in inverse proportion to the speed at which the power transistors turn on.
-The formula for dimensioning Cme is given on page 17.
+This response time (and thus Cme)

-Fig. 4 Principle of V{CE} monitoring
+Fig. 4 Principle of VCE monitoring